cmllr/redundancy/README.md

 Redundancy is licensed under the terms and conditions of the GNU GPL v3.
-Redundancy uses icons from "famfamfam Icons Silk", see http://www.famfamfam.com/lab/icons/silk/ for more informations Redundancy uses DidactGothic.ttf, licensed under the Open Font license (http://scripts.sil.org/OFL)
+Redundancy uses icons from "famfamfam Icons Silk", see http://www.famfamfam.com/lab/icons/silk/ for more informations Redundancy uses DidactGothic.ttf, licensed under the Open Font license (http://scripts.sil.org/OFL) Redundancy uses JQuery, it can be found on https://jquery.org/.

 Note/ Disclaimer
 ================